Hypercubers/hypercubing.xyz/docs/faq.md

     See the [leaderboards](leaderboards/index.md).
 To get on the leaderboard, submit a video of your solve to [this form](https://forms.gle/Y7Vpi3pb8989Ay8W8).

 ??? question "Why not use speedrun.com?"
     Speedrun.com does not allow "generic Rubik's Cube simulators."
 We applied and were rejected.
-If anyone wants to build a hypercubing leaderboard website, please do!

 ??? question "I don't know full OLL/PLL/ZBLL/etc. Can I still get fast at 4D?"
     Absolutely!
 Most 4D speed methods are highly intuitive, and world-record times often use just 2-look OLL and PLL.
+Executing algorithms is a very negligible part of the solve compared to the massive amounts of pair or block building.

 ??? question "Does full OLL/PLL/etc. exist for 4D puzzles?
 What about 4D algorithm explorers?"
     There's so many cases for each step of the solve that creating a complete algorithm set is basically impossible, and there's so many options for moves that algorithm explorers are infeasible.
 Almost every algorithm we have is based on an algorithm from 3D, and the only search program we have is a sort of optimizer for one very specific kind of algorithm derived from 3D.